JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

       as soon as you alter corresponding code.
       Even if you're not planning on making desktop apps, you may want to use the desktop version to speed up writing UI code.
+5. When the project is generated, we recommend making sure that it runs on [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime), a JDK that improves the performance and compatibility of KMP projects.
+[TODO: does it?]
+   JetBrains Runtime is included and used by default in every Android Studio distribution.

 When you're done choosing platforms, click the **Finish** button and wait for the IDE to generate and import the project.